ketulPatel-1912/Production-Ready-End-to-End-MLproject/README.md

       ```bash
       pip list
       ```
-3. **Project template Creation**: Use this template to set up your project structure.
 4. **Project Setup**: Initialize your project with necessary files and directories.
 5. **Logging, Exception and Utility Setup**: Implement logging, exception handling, and utility functions.
 6. **Project Workflow**: